ndavison/orderstarter/README.md

 ### /menuitem

-An item on a menu that can be chosen.
+An item on a `/menu` that can be chosen.

 ### /order

-Represents a collection of menuitems from a menu that have been chosen.
+Represents a collection of `/menuitems` from a `/menu` that have been chosen.

-### /orderitem

-An item chosen from the order's menuitem collection.

 ## TODO